Should I buy a Coop or Condo in Westchester?

 What is a Cooperative?

 A cooperative is a corporation that owns a property in fee simple estate.
 Each member in the cooperative owns shares of the cooperative as personal property and receives a proprietary lease on a specific apartment.
 Members of cooperatives pay monthly maintenance charges that covers their share of building maintenance and debt service on the mortgage.
 Real Estate Taxes are included in these payments.
 Stockholders exercise control over the administration of the complex.
 They can approve or disapprove prospective purchasers of the apartment leases.
+Owners may or may not be free to sublet their units depending on the by-laws of the corporation.

 The corporation can be vulnerable to financial problems.
 If tenants cannot pay their monthly charges, or if the Sponsor does not meet his obligations, the owner-occupant may lose out in the event of a forced sale of the property.